 Homocysteine is an amino acid that occurs in the body as an intermediate in the metabolism of methionine and cysteine.
 Folic acid is a vitamin of the B complex, found especially in leafy green vegetables, liver and kidney.
 (Both these definitions are from the New Oxford American Dictionary on my MacBook.)
 Folic acid is B9, and folate is a salt of folic acid, but the two names are used interchangeably.

 Homocysteine is normally broken down and recycled so that it doesn’t accumulate.
 This relies on sufficient amounts of vitamins B12, B6 and B9 being available to facilitate this process.
 Homocysteine, abbreviated Hcy, is a highly inflammatory substance associated with much higher risks of cardiovascular events.
-Research (AHJ 2004) has shown that rHcy causes endothelial dysfunction and damage, accelerates thrombin formation, inhibits native thrombolysis, promotes lipid peroxidation through free radicle formation and induces vascular smooth muscle proliferation and monocyte chemotaxis.
+Research (AHJ 2004) has shown that it “causes endothelial dysfunction and damage, accelerates thrombin formation, inhibits native thrombolysis, promotes lipid peroxidation through free radical formation and induces vascular smooth muscle proliferation and monocyte chemotaxis.”

-Naturally, we should strive to keep Hcy levels in our blood as low as possible.
-There is no healthy minimum for it.
-In other words, the lower the better.
-And conversely, the higher its concentration, the worse off you are in terms of the potential for damage to the arteries and cardiovascular events.
-For a detailed look at Hcy in relation to vascular disease, read this article by Dr Neville Wilson, (thanks Ivor Cummins).
+Naturally, we should strive to keep Hcy levels in our blood as low as naturally possible, which means around 6 micromol per litre.
+The higher its concentration, the worse off you are in terms of the potential for damage to the arteries and cardiovascular events.
+For a detailed look at Hcy in relation to vascular disease, read this article by Dr Neville Wilson (thanks Ivor Cummins).

-Last week I explained something about Hcy, B12, and folate to my son who was getting ready to go back to university for his second year (studying Philosophy and Modern History at St-Andrews).
+Last week I explained something about Hcy, B12, and folate to my son who was getting ready to go back to university for his second year at St-Andrews.
 Afterwards, I thought it would be useful to share this with you, and I started working on this post.

 This story is drawn from my own personal history.
 It is a case study with me as the primary subject using data I have collected from regular blood tests over these last seven years.
 However, I also use data from both my mother’s and my son’s blood test results that happen to be critical for understanding my own blood test results.
 Below, I describe the whole story and analysis of the data in detail.
 If you are not interested in the details, the punchline is this: